rubocop/rspec-style-guide/README.md

     ```

   * <a name="context-cases"></a>
     `context` blocks should pretty much always have an opposite negative case.
-It
-    should actually be a strong code smell if there is a single context (without a
+    It is a code smell if there is a single context (without a matching
-    matching negative case) that it needs refactoring, or may have no purpose.
+    negative case), and this code needs refactoring, or may have no purpose.
     <sup>[[link](#context-cases)]</sup>

     ```ruby